Data Expedition, Inc. ®

 When to Update

-Although DEI recommends that you use the latest release available, if the version you have is working well then you may wish to stick with it.
+Although DEI recommends that you use the latest release available, if the version you have is working well then you may wish to stay with it.
 However, you must update your software under any of the following conditions:

 You were running a trial that has expired.